Syncing 10,000 leads/mo? GET A DEMO

 Once users tap on a collection, they are redirected to a full-screen page to find out more.
 Check out this popular Facebook collection ad example above.

-Facebook introduced the carousel ad to replace the single image ads to add creativity and increase engagement.
-Instead, it allows sharing up to 10 images or videos in a single unit that users can scroll through.
-Additionally, carousel ads have higher-than-average CTR rates, as do Collection Ads.
-Here are some popular Facebook carousel ad examples:
+Meta introduced the carousel ad to replace the single image ads to add creativity and increase engagement.
+It allows sharing up to 10 images or videos in a single unit that users can scroll through.
+Additionally, carousel ads have relatively high CTR rates, right after single image and video ads.

 Source: creatopy